punkish/punkish/entries/D/DE/DEM/Demystifying-Blockchains/index.md

 ## Cryptographic Hash

-SHA-2 (Secure Hash Algorithm 2) is a set of cryptographic hash functions designed by the United States National Security Agency (NSA).
-The SHA-2 family consists of six hash functions with digests (hash values) that are 224, 256, 384 or 512 bits: SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, SHA-512/256.

-<cite>Wikipedia contributors.
-(2018, November 14).
-SHA-2.
-In Wikipedia, The Free Encyclopedia.
-[Retrieved 14:13, November 17, 2018](https://en.wikipedia.org/w/index.php?title=SHA-2&oldid=868862549)</cite>

-We are going to use SHA-256 for our demo (this is also what Bitcoin uses for its blockchain).

----

-## Cryptographic Hash

 The ideal cryptographic hash function has the following properties:

 - deterministic so the same message always results in the same hash